Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$

-\item From the analysis of the CO-O/H relation, we find that our sample is consistent with trends observed at $z\sim0$ and those predicted by chemical evolution models, thus showing lower (higher) C/O at low (high) metallicity.
-However, we find larger C/O values than those predicted from models at a given O/H. While only a few low-metallicity galaxies show very low C/O values ($\sim$20\% solar), consistent with primary production by massive stars, the C production from low- and intermediate-mass stars appears to play a role in the ISM enrichment of this sample, suggesting the presence of an underlying evolved stellar population.
-Nevertheless, the observed C/O-O/H relation shows significant scatter, which is partly due to observational uncertainties and could be also attributable to possible dependence on the detailed star formation history.
+\item From the analysis of the CO-O/H relation, {we find no apparent increase of C/O with metallicity, as models predict \citep[e.g.][]{Mattsson2010,Nicholls2017}, but a large scatter of C/O values around metallicity $\sim10-20$\% solar.
+On the other hand, our galaxies appear consistent with an increase of C/O with stellar mass, suggesting that a fraction of their C/O may have a secondary origin.
+One possible interpretation for these trends is that a recent metal-poor inflow may dilute O/H while keeping the C/O as large as expected for their stellar mass.
+To explore further this and other possible interpretations larger representative samples over a wide range of mass and metallicity are needed. }

+\item {From a detailed multi-Gaussian component fitting of [OIII]$\lambda\lambda$4959,5007 line profiles, we find 65\% of our galaxies showing two distinct kinematic components: a narrow component with intrinsic velocity dispersion of $\sigma_N\sim$ 57 km s$^{-1}$ accounting for the core of the lines and a broader component with $\sigma_B\sim$121 km s$^{-1}$ that best fit the extended line wings.
+We find the broad component is typically blue- or red-shifted by $\sim 30-40$ km s$^{-1}$ with respect to the narrow one in most galaxies.
+Following the close similarities with local analogs, such as the Green Peas \citep{Amorin2012,Hogarth2020}, we interpret the narrow and broad kinematic components as gas tracing virial motions and {turbulent outflowing ionized gas driven by strong star formation}, respectively.
+From our kinematic analysis, we find typical outflow velocities of $\sim 280$ km s$^{-1}$, which are found to correlate weakly with stellar mass but strongly with the instantaneous SFR traced by Balmer lines and $\Sigma_{\rm SFR}$}.